stefmolin/data-morph/README.rst

 Autodesk Research website `here <https://www.autodeskresearch.com/publications/samestats>`_.
-The version of this code placed on GitHub at `jmatejka/same-stats-different-graphs <https://github.com/jmatejka/same-stats-different-graphs>`_, served as the starting point for the ``data_morph`` code base, which is on GitHub at `stefmolin/data-morph <https://github.com/stefmolin/data-morph>`_.
+The version of this code placed on GitHub at `jmatejka/same-stats-different-graphs <https://github.com/jmatejka/same-stats-different-graphs>`_, served as the starting point for the Data Morph code base, which is on GitHub at `stefmolin/data-morph <https://github.com/stefmolin/data-morph>`_.